Skip to main content

 Exploring the Jaeger UI

-We can see the trace events generated by Kubewarden by using the Jaeger web UI.
-All of them will be grouped under the kubewarden-policy-server service:
+You can see the trace events generated by Kubewarden by using the Jaeger web UI.
+They're grouped under the kubewarden-policy-server service:

-To access the Jaeger UI, we can create an Ingress or we can do a port forwarding to our local machine:
+To access the Jaeger UI, you can create an Ingress or you can do a port forwarding to your local machine:

 kubectl -n jaeger port-forward service/my-open-telemetry-query 16686